SynologyOpenSource/synology-csi/README.md

     - *https*: Set "true" to use HTTPS for secure connections.
 Make sure the port is properly configured as well.
     - *username*, *password*: The credentials for connecting to DSM.

+5. Install
+    * **YAML**
-5. Run `./scripts/deploy.sh run` to install the driver.
+        Run `./scripts/deploy.sh run` to install the driver.
 This will be a *full* deployment, which means you'll be building and running all CSI services as well as the snapshotter.
 If you want a *basic* deployment, which doesn't include installing a snapshotter, change the command as instructed below.
         - *full*:
             `./scripts/deploy.sh run`
         - *basic*:
             `./scripts/deploy.sh build && ./scripts/deploy.sh install --basic`

         If you don’t need to build the driver locally and want to pull the [image](https://hub.docker.com/r/synology/synology-csi) from Docker instead, run the command as instructed below.

         - *full*:
             `./scripts/deploy.sh install --all`
         - *basic*:
             `./scripts/deploy.sh install --basic`

         Running the bash script will:
         - Create a namespace named "`synology-csi`".
 This is where the driver will be installed.
         - Create a secret named "`client-info-secret`" using the credentials from the client-info.yml you configured in the previous step.
         - Build a local image and deploy the CSI driver.
         - Create a **default** storage class named "`synology-iscsi-storage`" that uses the "`Retain`" policy.
         - Create a volume snapshot class named "`synology-snapshotclass`" that uses the "`Delete`" policy. (*Full* deployment only)
+    * **HELM** (Local Development)
+        1. `kubectl create ns synology-csi`
+        2. `kubectl create secret -n synology-csi generic client-info-secret --from-file=./config/client-info.yml`
+        3. `cd deploy/helm; make up`

 6. Check if the status of all pods of the CSI driver is Running. `kubectl get pods -n synology-csi`